Create an online event schedule in 5 easy steps

 Select the option to have a waiting list.
 You can also check Unlimited if you don’t want to put a cap on the number of people allowed to join your event.
 Set the default length to 4 hours for the workshop.

 Since there is only one event, under Calendar, select This is only for a single event; simply present a signup sheet.
 Clicking Finish creates an empty schedule and puts it online right away.
-You now have a functional event scheduling system.
-Move on to Step 2 to try it out to check that it works.
+You now have a functional online event schedule.
+Move on to Step 2 to try it out to check that it works as expected.

 Trying out the schedule to see if it works as expected